vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ### Implement the callback

 Our final step is to implement the callback function.
 This is the function that runs whenever our `Timer` triggers (which happens once every second).
 Here's how it works:
-1. Convert the `state` argument back into a `CustomListData` object.
+1. Convert the `state` argument back into a `CustomListData` object, so that we can access our data source.
 (Remember, we passed our `CustomListData` object into the `Timer` constructor.
 That's where the this `state` argument comes from.)

- to get access to what the user provided in the input parameter (in our case the list of random messages to push).

-The `CustomListObjectElement` represents a single row of the destination table.
-It is filled with a random message and timestamp.
-Then we use `this.Data.Push()` to push the prepared data set to the host system.
-The `.Update` function replaces the data.
-So the behaviour is to leave the table with one single row and just exchange this entry every time the timer fires.
-Let's assume we wanted to simply add the data at the end of the table instead of replacing it.
-We would need to use `this.Data.Push(...).Add(...)`.
+1. Create a `CustomListObjectElement`, which represents a single row in the data source's output.
+1. Select a random message from the `MyMessages` parameter and add it to the `CustomListObjectElement`.
+1. Add a timestamp to the `CustomListObjectElement`.
+1. Push the `CustomListObjectElement` to the data source's output.
+(We use `Update()` to completely replace any existing output.
+To append the `CustomListObjectElement` to the existing data, we would use `Add()`.)

 {% highlight csharp %}
 private void OnTimer(object? state)